Smart kamera/Smart camera

 In our smart home, we have installed smart cameras a few places in the house (see the individual room for more detailed information about the physical setup and programming of the solutions):

-• Guest room 1, since this room is where our dog stay when she is home alone, we have a Logitech camera here so that we can keep an eye on what she is doing and also talking to her if she gets restless
+• Guest room 1, since this room is where our dog stay when she is home alone, we have an Aqara camera here so that we can keep an eye on what she is doing and also talking to her if she gets restless

-• Garage, here we have a KingCam camera showing the interior of the garage and whether the garage doors are open or closed
+• Garage, here we have an Aqara camera showing the interior of the garage and whether the garage doors are open or closed

 • Conservatory, here an Arlo camera monitors the room itself and the area outside the big windows

-• Outdoor, here we have five cameras, one Logitech camera that monitors the driveway and functions primarily as a security camera in case something should be stolen/damaged on our property, one Aqara camera that shows a feed from the cat pen and allows us to see whether they are OK no matter where we are, one Aqara camera that monitors the garden where the dog often plays around, and one Aqara camera that in essence works as a “wildlife camera”, and a Netatmo smart video doorbell
+• Outdoor, here we have four cameras, one Logitech camera that monitors the driveway and functions primarily as a security camera in case something should be stolen/damaged on our property, one Aqara camera that shows a feed from the cat pen and allows us to see whether they are OK no matter where we are, one Aqara camera that monitors the garden where the dog often plays around, and a Netatmo smart video doorbell

 The range of functionality of such cameras can also give an indication that there are many usage areas, probably more than I am able to imagine, but some important ones are: